The home of Royal Air Force and airfield history in Lincolnshire (temporary logo only - please provide feedback!)

 Buckminster village is in Leicstershire but the aerodrome which bore its name during the Great War was located on the Lincolnshire side of the border, one mile to the north-east.

-A single flight of 38 Sqn RFC was succeeded by 90 Sqn RAF.
-After 90 Sqn's disbandment RAF Buckminster was home to an Aircraft Acceptance Park, until closure in 1919.
+A single flight of 38 Sqn RFC, B Flt, was based here with the FE2b.
+It was succeeded by 90 Sqn RAF with Avro 504 in Aug 1918.
+The airfield had been under development since Apr 1918 as an Aircraft Acceptance Park but it is uncertain whether this became operational After 90 Sqn's disbandment RAF Buckminster was home to the Aircraft Acceptance Park, until closure in 1919.
 The 125 acre site is now largely obliterated by ironstone workings.

 Amazon.co.uk & Amazon.com